umee-network/testnets/networks/umee-alpha-mainnet-2/README.md

 sudo systemctl restart umeed
 journalctl -u umeed -f
 ```
-If you dont have a keys, you can generate them:
+If you dont have keys, you can generate them:
 ```bash
 umeed keys add wallet
 ```